Forest Ecosystems & Society

 - Wildlife Ecology

-Other research interests include: Traditional Ecological Knowledge.
+Other research interests: bison and Traditional Ecological Knowledge; large carnivore conservation, botany.
 Research Projects: BLM Fort Belknap Indian Community Grassland Restoration Project; Bison, Elk, Fire, and Wolf Ecology in Aspen and Grassland Communities in Waterton Lakes National Park: A Multi-Trophic Level Landscape-Scale Study; Trophic Cascades Involving Humans, Keystone Predators, Elk, and Aspen in North-Central Colorado; Trophic Cascades Involving Humans, Wolves, Elk and Aspen in the Crown of the Continent Ecosystem; and Southwest Alberta Montane Research Program.

 - Eisenberg, C., C. L. Anderson, A. Collingwood, R. Sissons, C. J. Dunn, G. W. Meigs, D. E. Hibbs.
 S. Murphy, S. Dakin Kuiper, J. SpearkChief-Morris, L. Little Bear, B. Johnston, and C. B. Edson.
-Out of the Ashes: Ecological Resilience to Extreme Wildfire, Prescribed Burns, and Indigenous Burning in Ecosystems.
-Frontiers in Ecology and Evolution. [in press].
+2019 Out of the Ashes: Ecological Resilience to Extreme Wildfire, Prescribed Burns, and Indigenous Burning in Ecosystems.
+Frontiers in Ecology and Evolution (7):436.

 - Eisenberg, C. 2018.
 “Conserving Biological Diversity,” in pp. 387-404 J. F. Franklin, K. N. Johnson, and D. Johnson, eds., Ecological Forest Management.
 Chicago: Waveland Press.